microsoft/ignite-learning-paths/ops/ops40/README.md

 - [Conditions](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/conditions?view=azure-devops&tabs=yaml)
 - [Tasks](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/tasks?view=azure-devops&tabs=yaml)

-**Part 2:** Production Reconciliation
+**Production Reconciliation**

+At this point, hopefully, the pre-production deployment has completed.
 Show how production can be reconciled .via build ID (helm release version and container image version).

-Get the latest build id, this can be seen in the last runs URL.
+- Get the latest build id, this can be seen in the last runs URL.

 ![Pipeline Run URL with Build ID](./images/buildid.png)

-Navigate back to the pipeline and show how the built-in `Build.BuildId` variable can be used as a task value.
+- Navigate back to the pipeline and show how the built-in `Build.BuildId` variable can be used as a task value.

 ```
 - task: HelmDeploy@0